 All of these LED’s can be in the form of flexible light strips or individual LED’s.
 Let’s figure out the basics of each type of LED.

-The general gist of non-addressable LED’s is that they all work together.
+The general gist of non-addressable LED is that they all work together.
 If you have a strip of let’s say 20 red non-addressable LED’s, they will all be on or off at the same time and always the same brightness.
 Non-addressable LED’s are very useful for projects where you don’t need individual control of the lights.

-Let’s say you make a DIY LED Photo Light Panel (Which I just happen to be making), this is a perfect use for non-addressable LED’s.
+Let’s say you make a DIY LED Photo Light Panel (Which I just happen to be making), this is a perfect use for a non-addressable LED strip.
 There will be one control for all of the lights in the project to turn them on and off and to dim them.
 No individual control of each individual LED is required.
 While many projects could also be built using addressable LED’s, is just adds to the cost and complexity of the project for no reason.